-· Do listen to local radio or television channels for emergency messages and

-Do unplug electrical appliances.
-Shut off electric circuits, if authorities tell you to leave your home.
-Shut off the gas service, if authorities tell you to.

-If your car stalls during a flood, do get out of the car immediately.
-Leave it
+- Do listen to local radio or television channels for emergency messages and instructions. - Do unplug electrical appliances.
+Shut off electric circuits if authorities tell you to leave your home.
+Shut off the gas service if authorities tell you to. - If your car stalls during a flood, do get out of the car immediately.
+Leave it where it is and get to higher ground.

-Do be careful to check the treads on your wheelchair, scooter, or other

-Do not walk or move a wheelchair through water that has come into your basement or garage.
-Just 3 inches is enough to sweep away a wheelchair, or

-Do not walk through moving water.
-If you must walk through water, make

-Do not go near water that is touching power lines that have fallen down.

-Do not allow children to play around high water, storm drains, or any flooded

-EXTREME COLD
+- Do not walk through water that has come into your basement or garage. - Do not try to drive over a flooded road. - Do not walk through moving water.
+If you must walk through water, make sure it is not moving and use a stick to check how deep it is. - Do not go near water that is touching power lines that have fallen down. - Do not allow children to play around high water, storm drains, or any flooded areas.

+Extreme cold